 Traditional Wisdom for the Transition to Wise Woman and Sage

-Herbal medicine has a long history and many a wise woman has concocted brews to dispel those unpleasant feelings associated with the ‘time of life’.
+Herbal medicine has a long history, and many a wise woman has concocted brews to dispel those unpleasant feelings associated with the ‘time of life’.
 Sage (Salvia) is one such herb traditionally known to impart wisdom to its users.
-As modern day science catches up studies have shown Salvia extract improved menopausal symptoms such as flushing, night sweat, heart palpitations, muscle and joint pain, depression, anxiety, sleep disorders, and sexual desire.
-(6) Here at the clinic we find herbal medicine to be an invaluable part of treatment support and use a range of plants tailored to the individual to achieve the desired effect.
-Phytoestrogens for example can be found in a wide range of herbal products such as Valerian, Black cohosh, Chamomile, Hypericum, Licorice, Fennel, Soya, Red clover and Salvia.
+As modern-day science catches up, studies have shown Salvia extract improved menopausal symptoms such as flushing, night sweat, heart palpitations, muscle and joint pain, depression, anxiety, sleep disorders, and sexual desire.
+(6) Here at the clinic, we find herbal medicine to be an invaluable part of treatment support and use a range of plants tailored to the individual to achieve the desired effect.
+Phytoestrogens, for example, can be found in a wide range of herbal products such as Valerian, Black cohosh, Chamomile, Hypericum, Licorice, Fennel, Soya, Red clover and Salvia.
 (6) While these herbs are noteworthy, there are several more on hand in our dispensary and prescription is paramount since many factors influence the finished product.

 The ABC’s of HRT

-Hormone Replacement Therapy has been a primary conventional treatment for menopausal symptoms for some time, however, due to the health risks associated with its use, many women cannot or choose not to use it.
-(3) When utilised its important to know that HRT should only be used for the shortest duration of time and at its lowest effective dose.
+Hormone Replacement Therapy has been a primary conventional treatment for menopausal symptoms for some time; however, due to the health risks associated with its use, many women cannot or choose not to use it.
+(3) When utilised, it’s important to know that HRT should only be used for the shortest duration of time and at its lowest effective dose.
 (9) We do still recommend concurrent natural health management strategies when HRT is in use.

-Naturally needing new solutions to new health problems
+Naturally needing new solutions to new health problems.

 Menopause is a rite of passage.
 Patients are living longer, and women are spending up to one-third of their lives in post-menopause.
 (9) There are health implications which if left unresolved can have consequence so as most women realise, it’s important to get support and advice.
 Considering menopause is a time when women feel vulnerable, personal and tailored healthcare according to needs, preferences and expectations should be provided.
 (1) Creative and dynamic coping strategies are essential to ensuring effective support for menopausal women.
 (1)

-We offer a range of expertise in a variety of modalities including Acupuncture, Bowen Therapy, Herbal Medicine, Kinesiology, Massage, Naturopathy and Nutritional Medicine which can all contribute to improved sense of wellbeing and alleviating concerns.
+We offer a range of expertise in a variety of modalities including Acupuncture, Bowen Therapy, Herbal Medicine, Kinesiology, Massage, Naturopathy and Nutritional Medicine which can all contribute to an improved sense of wellbeing and alleviating concerns.
 We understand the journey is one best shared and encourage those needing support to seek it, allowing a significant adaptation to be supported – even celebrated and embraced!